BradHutchings/Mmojo-Server/deploy/200-Windows-WSL/10-Launch-from-Taskbar.md

 All three commands start with `mm-`.
 In fact, many commands you used in this setup start with `mm-`.
 These commands live in the `$HOME/mm-scripts` directory, and that directory is in your `$PATH`.

-You can use these aliases you added to your `.bashrc` in the Autostart step:
+You can use these aliases you added to your `.bashrc` in the [07.
+Make Command Aliases](07-Make-Command-Aliases.md) step:
 - `mm-stop`  --> `mm-mmojo-server-stop.sh`
 - `mm-model` --> `mm-model-choose.sh`
 - `mm-start` --> `mm-mmojo-server-start.sh background`  # Runs in background.